secnot/leaky_diode/README.md

 ## Performance

-The attack throughput with the default parameters is around 1 B/min (yes one byte per minute), you can increase it by lowering the delay times in **close delay** mode, and the settle/sample times in **flow modulation** (the default values are very conservative)
+The attack throughput with the default parameters is around 1 B/min (yes, one byte per minute), you can increase it by lowering the delay times in **close delay** mode, and the settle/sample times in **flow modulation** (the default values are very conservative)

-An actual exfiltration attempt using this attack could easily leak a few KB per day, too slow for large breachs, but enough for targeted attacks for keys/passwords or selected users.
+An actual exfiltration attempt using this attack could easily leak a few KB per day, too slow for large breachs, but enough for targeted attacks for keys/passwords or selected users data.

 ## API

-It is also possible to use leaky_diode as a package and include a leaky server in your own app:
+It is also possible to use leaky_diode as a package and include a server in your own app:

 * class LeakyServer(host, port, secret, ticks=100, max_connections=10)
-	Launch leaky

 	* host: (str) Listen interface ip addres ('' for all)
 	* port: (int) Listen port